SV Zulte Waregem: History

+After a series of disappointing seasons in which the threat of relegation was narrowly avoided each time, things took a turn for the worse for head coach and club legend Francky Dury in the fall of 2021.
+The relationship between him and a portion of the supporters also became increasingly strained, ultimately leading to his dismissal in January 2022.
+The 2021–22 season was managed by assistants Timmy Simons and Davy De fauw, but they too failed to achieve results.
+As a result, the team narrowly avoided the relegation playoffs.
+In June 2022, former club top goalscorer Mbaye Leye was appointed as the new head coach.

+In 2022–23 season, Zulte Waregem fell victim to the new league restructuring, which meant that there would be as many as three relegations that season.
+Zulte, being the club with the statistically worst defence, ended up suffering relegation after 18 successive seasons in the top tier.

+On 18 April 2025, Zulte-Waregem secure champions of Challenger Pro League and promotion to Belgian Pro League from next season after defeat RWD Molenbeek 2-1 in final matchweek with goal Tobias Hedl and Jelle Vossen in 39th and 86th minute, respectively, return to top tier after two years absence and ended two years stint in second tier.

 Stadium

 Zulte Waregem plays its home matches at the Regenboogstadion, meaning "Rainbow Stadium" in Dutch.
 The stadium used to be the home of K.S.V.
 Waregem until the withdrawal of the club.
 It has a capacity of 12.250 and has been renovated lately to host European games.
-The hospitality accommodations and the field can be seen their own Virtual Tour or on Google Streetview.
 The Regenboogstadion meets UEFA's requirements for hosting European games (Category 4 stadium), so Zulte Waregem's home matches can be played in their own stadium, which they did in de 2017-2018 Europa League competition.
 Zulte Waregem has an average attendance of 9.500 people at home games.